How Much Does the Kentucky Bourbon Trail Cost to Visit? (Complete Planning Breakdown)

 Where to stay

 The first thing you need to decide when visiting the trail is where to stay.
-Most of the trail is located in an easy triangle between Bardstown, Frankfurt, and Louisville.
+Most of the trail is located in an easy triangle between Bardstown, Frankfort, and Louisville.
 Most people opt to stay in Louisville.
-Bardstown can also be another great option for a portion of the trip since so many distilleries are close to the sweet small town.
+Bardstown can also be another great option for a portion of the trip since so many distilleries are close.

 (mini-list) Best Places to Stay on the Bourbon Trail